Ah, Schumacher College. There’s a name to conjure with…

 And so happily, perhaps inevitably, as small, alternative colleges around the world seem to be falling like the proverbial flies, many of us are already creating the simpler, lighter, less money-dependent structures within which that can take place.

-Off the top of my head, in very different forms: EcoGather, The Peasantry School, Black Mountains College, the Post Apocalypse School of Teeside, the New School of the Anthropocene, A School Called Home… And of course my own Surviving the Future: Conversations for Our Time.
+Off the top of my head, in very different forms: EcoGather, The University of the Forest, The Peasantry School, Black Mountains College, the Post Apocalypse School of Teeside, the New School of the Anthropocene, A School Called Home… And of course my own Surviving the Future: Conversations for Our Time.
 To name but a handful.

 Containers all seeking to carry forward that fire that so often graced Schumacher College with its presence — the fire, really, that was all that mattered about Schumacher College, or any college — even as the buildings and endowments fall away.